 The University's student-athletes graduate at the highest rate among student-athletes in schools in Louisiana and the Sun Belt Conference, according to the NCAA.

-Total enrollment at the University this Fall was 19,188, the highest in the school’s history.
+Total enrollment at the University in Fall 2018 was 19,387, the highest in the school’s history.

 The University's graduation rate has risen over 49 percent during the last decade.